tersesystems/ocaps/site/src/main/paradox/guide/creation.md

 # Creating Capabilities

+The introduction gave a basic explanation of capabilities, but did not demonstrate why access to the capability is so important.

-A capability is a programming level expression of the saying "You can only eat your cake if you have it."
+In esssence, a capability is a programming level expression of the saying "You can only eat your cake if you have it."

 ```scala
 trait Cake {